 First, I attempted to group categories.
 The problem is there is no scientific classification could be applied on the foundation of current food categories.

-My second attempt is to use Color Brewer, which offers pre-made color schemes to use based in cartography.
+My second attempt is to use the Color Brewer, which offers pre-made color schemes to use based in cartography.
 However, the colors are too common.
 The color scale should show a customized aesthetic to be recognizable.

 Thus, I decided to customize the color palette.
 Three important considerations that I adhere to are: